HSLdevcom/jore4-jore3-importer/README.md

 If you want to create a package that can be used for deployment, you have run the command: `mvn clean package spring-boot:repackage -P prod`

+### Taking a Database Dump From the Jore 4 Database

+When you want to take a database dump from the Jore 4 database, you can use one of these two options:

+**First**, If you want the database dump by using the graphical pgAdmin tool, you should use the custom format and ensure that pgAdmin uses the default settings when it takes the database dump.

+**Second**, if you want to use the pg_dump command line utility, you should run the following command at command prompt:

+    pg_dump --file [file path]  --host [host] --port [port] --username [username] --format=c --blobs [database name]

 ### Restoring a Jore 4 Database Dump to the Database

 #### Local Development environment